|

 Some has been replaced with commercial plantations with their dense, dark, uniform growth that creates a monoculture that not much else can survive.

-Most has simply disappeared to be replaced by the moorland, grazed by the deer and stalked by the shooters.
+Most has simply disappeared to be replaced by the moorland, grazed by the deer to be stalked by the hunters.